Combat Rubber Raiding Craft

 A CRRC manned by U.S. Navy SEALs from SEAL Team 5 during an exercise in 2000.

 U.S. Army soldiers paddle their CRRC down a river to start their waterborne training mission during the Swamp Phase of Ranger School.

-The Zodiac Milpro Futura Commando 470, designated as the Combat Rubber Reconnaissance Craft (CRRC) is a specially fabricated rubber inflatable boat in widespread use by the U.S. military.
-The CRRC is typically simply referred to as a "Zodiac" referring to the boat's manufacturer, Zodiac Milpro.
+The Zodiac Milpro Futura Commando 470, designated as the Combat Rubber Reconnaissance Craft or the Combat Rubber Raiding Craft (CRRC), is a specially-fabricated rubber inflatable boat in widespread use by the U.S. military.
+The CRRC is typically simply referred to as a "Zodiac", referring to the boat's manufacturer, Zodiac Milpro.

 Function

 The boat can be used for over-the-horizon transportation, inserting lightly armed raiding parties or reconnaissance teams onto beaches, piers, offshore facilities and larger vessels.
 The CRRC can be inflated in minutes by foot pump, compressor or CO_{2} tank and can be deployed from shore and a variety of vessels.
 Additionally, it can be launched from several types of aircraft and submarines equipped with a special lockout chamber or a Dry Deck Shelter.
 Its chief advantages are light weight, compact size when stowed, stealth, versatility, and the safety imparted by its super-buoyant nature (which gives it the ability to operate in relatively high seas).

 A total of eight individual airtight chambers comprise the FC470.
 The main hull or gunwale contains five intercommunicating chambers, which are separated by internal baffles and valves.
 This means that a single leak will not result in loss of pressure throughout the boat, and that air can be bled between chambers to compensate for loss in one.
 Two additional chambers, located below the gunwale on either side and called "speed skags," provide cushioning for the boat's occupants and additional buoyancy in case of pressure loss in the hull.
 The final chamber is an inflatable keel tube which runs the length of the craft and gives the bottom of the hull a "V" shape, imparting directional stability and additional shock absorption.
 A wooden "transom" board at the stern provides a mounting point for the outboard engine(s).
 The deck (floor) is composed of four interlocking aluminum plates, which are fixed to the "thrust board" at the bow end and the transom at the stern.
 This rigid structure, spanning the entire internal area of the boat, prevents the hull from collapsing or "taco-ing" under power.

 U.S. Marines from the Battalion Landing Team 2/2 go ashore in a CRRC during a 2003 exercise.